Teachers for Thailand

 Equal opportunity for education in public schools should not come from the teachers’ pockets.

-Our goal is to raise $6,500 in order to sponsor two Thai English teachers.
-Two teachers are retiring at the end of this year, and there is no government funding to hire two more.
-Just $6,500 will cover the salary of two teachers for a year at Kamplaphanatawee School.
+Our goal is to raise $7,000 annually in order to sponsor three teachers.
+Two teachers retired the year before, and one more is retiring at the end of this year.
+In order to maintain high quality education there needs to be at least six teachers (about 20 kids per class).There is no government funding to hire new teachers, and just $7,000 will cover the salary of three teachers for a year at Kamplaphanatawee School.

 While the above video from the World Bank shows a small school in Chiang Mai as it’s example, this is a problem that directly mirrors small, village schools in the rural Northeast and all across the country.
 Budget cuts have led to a shortage of teachers and a lower quality education because teachers are forced to teach the students subjects that they themselves have not mastered.